Dr. Milton L. Rock

 Dr. Rock also served on the board of the Philadelphia Orchestra (1981-1994), the Philadelphia Museum of Art (1987-1996) and President Gerald Ford’s National Commission on Manpower Policy (1974-1977).

-Dr. Rock was married to the former Shirley Ruth Cylinder, and is survived by his wife, Constance Benoliel Rock; his daughter, Susan Rock (partner Michael Phillips); his son, Robert H. Rock (wife Caro); grandchildren Liza Herzog (husband Paul Curci), William Rock (wife Carla); and Thomas Rock (wife Kristen); and eight great-grandchildren.
-Constance, Susan, Bob, Caro, Liza and Carla Rock all sit on the Board of Trustees of the Rock School.
+The Rock School for Dance Education is grateful for the ongoing support of Dr. Milton L. Rock’s family including his wife, Constance Benoliel Rock; his daughter, Susan Rock (partner Michael Phillips); his son, Robert H. Rock (wife Caro); grandchildren Liza Herzog (husband Paul Curci), William Rock (wife Carla); and Thomas Rock (wife Kristen); and eight great-grandchildren.
+Constance, Susan, Bob, Caro, Liza and Carla Rock–all of which sit on the organization’s Board of Trustees.

 The Rock School thanks Dr. Milton L. Rock for its origins and its future...